This guide will show you how to create and configure an Azure Active Directory SAML application to enable Single Sign-On for Doppler.

 Give the application a name of your choosing such as Doppler SAML.
 Then click Create.

-Next, we'll begin configuring the SAML application.
+Next, we'll begin configuring the Azure SAML application.
+Switch back to the Azure Console window.
 Click Overview from the left menu. then select Get started from the 2.
 Set up single sign on section.

 Select SAML as the single sign-on method.